Ecuador President Forced Into Election Run-off Against Leftist Rival - UrduPoint

 But Sunday's vote passed off peacefully.

-Despite the close result, Noboa's supporters were in jubilant mood late Sunday.

-"We came to support the president, we want him to support us and change the country," said 52-year-old secretary Myriam Medrano on the streets of Quito.

-Noboa had warned that a Gonzalez win would herald a return to the policies of her mentor, exiled socialist ex-president Rafael Correa, who led the country from 2007 to 2017.
+Noboa has warned that a Gonzalez win would herald a return to the policies of her mentor, exiled socialist ex-president Rafael Correa, who led the country from 2007 to 2017.

 From his exile in Belgium, Correa was bullish about the prospects of victory.